 FSM is a critical enabler of marketplace modernization, and both will result in changes for suppliers in the coming months.

-Key changes for LCOs starting January 1, 2026
+Key changes for LCOs starting April 1, 2026

-- In January 2026, LCBO will become the exclusive wholesaler to LCOs, which means that LCOs will now purchase products, including domestic beer, through the LCBO or via domestic suppliers who have been authorized as part of LCBO’s Direct Delivery Program.
+- In April 2026, LCBO will become the exclusive wholesaler to LCOs, which means that LCOs will now purchase products, including domestic beer, through the LCBO or via domestic suppliers who have been authorized as part of LCBO’s Direct Delivery Program.

 - As directed by the provincial government, LCBO is implementing a new wholesale pricing model based on a formula that adds taxes, mark-ups, and fees to the supplier’s quote.
 The new pricing model closely aligns with industry standard best practices and will streamline and simplify the current wholesale pricing model.